-The IRGASON is supplied with mounting hardware to attach it to the end of a horizontal pipe with an outer diameter of 3.33 cm (1.31 in), such as the Campbell Scientific CM202, CM204, or CM206 crossarm (referred to generically as a CM20X crossarm).
-The following steps describe a general mounting procedure (refer to FIGURE 6-1 (p.
-14)).
+The IRGASON is supplied with mounting hardware to attach it to the end of a horizontal pipe with a diameter of 1.3 in., such as the Campbell Scientific CM202, CM204, or CM206 crossarm.
+The following steps describe the normal mounting procedure.
+Refer to FIGURE 6-1.